MedLabaihi/Housing-Price-Prediction/README.md

 For regression, each internal node represents a test on a feature, each branch represents an outcome of the test, and each leaf node represents a predicted value.
 The model’s output is the mean of the values in the leaf nodes.

 ### Support Vector Machine (SVM)
 Support Vector Machine (SVM) is a powerful supervised learning algorithm primarily used for classification, but it can also be adapted for regression tasks (SVR - Support Vector Regression).
 SVM works by finding the hyperplane that best separates the data into different classes.
-In regression, the SVM model tries to fit the best line (or hyperplane) that has the maximum number of points within a margin of error \( \epsilon \) around the line.
+In regression, the SVM model tries to fit the best line (or hyperplane) that has the maximum number of points within a margin of error \( $\epsilon$ \) around the line.

 The mathematical form of the SVM regression model is: